 When your puppy is well-behaved around your cat, reward him with lots of cuddles, attention, and treats.
 The same goes for your cat!

 A dog’s impulse to chase a cat is a tough habit to break.
-Barking at strange people and noises also happen because of a lack of impulse control.
+Barking at strange people and noises also happens because of a lack of impulse control.
 If you can teach your puppy to control his reflex impulses before you introduce him to your cat, you have more chance of success.
+You’ll be using the “leave it” command frequently, especially if your dog gets into the cat food, or has developed an affinity for kitty poop.

 One way of starting the desensitizing process is by confining your cat to a large crate and placing it up out of your dog’s reach in a spot where the two can see each other but not get too close.
 Cover the top and sides of the crate so that your cat feels secure and safe inside his “den.”
 Cats like to be up high in a dominant position, so giving your kitty control over the situation will help to keep her relaxed.